-As at March 2021, there were 479 companies listed on Borsa Istanbul, of which 125 were listed on the Stars Market (BIST STAR) and 176 on the Main Market (BIST MAIN).
+As at May 2023, there were 607 companies listed on Borsa Istanbul, of which 250 were listed on the Stars Market (BIST STAR) and 198 on the Main Market (BIST MAIN).

 Domestic companies tend to list at home.
-A rare example is Turkcell, a major telecommunications company, which was the first Turkish company to list on the New York Stock Exchange in 2000.
+One of the two very rare examples is Hepsiburada, an e-commerce company, which was listed on Nasdaq in 2021.
+The other is Turkcell, a major telecommunications company, which was the first Turkish company to list on the New York Stock Exchange in 2000.

 Even though it is not common practice, it is also possible for a foreign company to be listed on Borsa Istanbul.
-As at March 2021, there was only one foreign company, DO & CO Aktiengesellschaft, incorporated in Austria, listed on Borsa Istanbul.
+As at March 2023, there is only one foreign company, DO & CO Aktiengesellschaft, incorporated in Austria, listed on Borsa Istanbul.